 Initially I ended up choosing CD Baby to distribute my album for the following reasons.
 First, I like the idea of paying a one time fee and having my music out there forever.
 Second, I plan on releasing multiple albums under different names (i.e. doing a lo-fi hip hop album, an indie rock album, a bosa nova album, etc).

-But as time has gone by, I've DistroKid’s unlimited albums per year is an incredible deal.
+But as time has gone by, I've found DistroKid’s unlimited albums per year is an incredible deal.
 That's because I have a big collection of songs in the same genre that I'd love to release regularly.
+I tend to put out a couple releases a year, and the savings really add up.

 Online Promotion: Building a Web Presence